vargas-gabriel/every_event/README.md

 ## Technologies Used

-- Every event was built with: React, Redux, Express, Passport, and PostgreSQL.
+- Every event was built with: React, Redux, Sagas, Express, Passport, and PostgreSQL.